Congratulations 2026-2027 Board of Governors!

 SECTION 1: SCHOLARSHIP COMMITTEE

+B. Governance: The Scholarship Chair is the Chairperson of this committee.
+Other members shall include the President or their designee, Vice President of Charity, Charitable Treasurer, and an Advisor or their designated representative.
+The Scholarship Chair, at their discretion shall designate additional members who are in good standing and do not have a vested interest, to assist the committee.

 i.
-Along with the appointed chairperson, the committee will consist of the President, Vice President of Charity, Charitable Treasurer, and Advisors or their designated representative.
-The Scholarship Committee Chair, at their discretion shall designate additional members who are in good standing and do not have a vested interest, to assist the committee.

-ii.
-Committee will meet as needed with an initial planning meeting to be held in September.
+Committee will meet as called upon by the scholarship chair with an initial planning meeting to be held in September.

 SECTION 2: BUDGET COMMITTEE

-A. The purpose of this committee is to review and approve the Operational and Charitable budgets to the MSC Board of Governors by the end of July and submit a mid-year review before the end of January.
+A. Purpose: The purpose of this committee is to review and approve the Operational and Charitable budgets to the MSC Board of Governors by the end of April to be voted on by General Membership in May and submit a mid-year review before the end of November.

 ii.
-Brings proposed Operational Fund budget and Charitable Fund budget before the general membership for approval at the first new term general membership meeting.
+Brings proposed Operational Fund budget and Charitable Fund budget before the general membership for approval at the May general membership meeting.

 iii.
-Coordinates with the Marketing and Website Chair to public and disseminate information relating to MSC budgets at least seven (7) days prior to budgets being brought before the general membership for approval.
+Coordinates with the Marketing and Website Chair to publicize and disseminate information relating to MSC budgets at least seven (7) days prior to budgets being brought before the general membership for approval.

 iv.
-The Committee members will reconvene and submit a mid-year review of the budgets in January of current board year.
+The Committee members will reconvene and submit a mid-year review of the budgets in November of the current board year.

 SECTION 3: CHARITABLE DISBURSEMENT COMMITTEE

+Undesignated Charities: Larger organizations that are already established as a charity group, that have a specific event that they are requesting funds for.

+SECTION 4: SPECIAL COMMITTEES

 ii.
-Definition of the Undesignated Charities Funds: Larger organizations that are already established as charity groups that have a specific event that they are requesting funds for.

-SECTION 4: SPECIAL COMMITTEES

-v.
-Special Committee Chairpersons are required to maintain an up-to-date continuity folder for their committee works within the budget approved by the general membership.
+Special Committee Chairpersons shall submit monthly reports of all committee activities to the Board of Governors; they are required to maintain an up-to-date continuity folder for their committee and work within the budget approved by the general membership.

-vi.
-All Special Committee Chairpersons are required to submit detailed annual reports and recommendations as well as end-of-year budget reports and recommended budget requirements to their Executive Board representative in May.
+iii.
+All Special Committee Chairpersons are required to submit an annual reports as well as end-of-year budget reports to the President and Executive Board; this shall include any recommended budget requirements for the new budget and shall be due NLT 30 April.

 SECTION 5: CONSTITUTION AND BY-LAWS COMMITTEE

-A. The purpose of this committee is to review and amend, as necessary, MSC governing documents.
+A. Purpose: The purpose of this committee is to review and amend, as necessary, all MSC governing documents.

-i.
-Parliamentarian is the Chairperson of this committee.
-Other committee members include an Advisor, if available, and up to two (2) members of the Board of Governors, and up to one (1) representative of the general membership, if available.
+B. Governance: The Parliamentarian is the Chairperson of this committee.
+Other committee members shall include an Advisor or their designated representative, and up to two (2) members of the Board of Governors, and up to one (1) representative of the General Membership, if available.
+It is recommended but not required that both the charitable and operational sides of the Board be represented on this committee.

+ii.
+Reviews the MSC Constitution and MSC By-Laws as needed but no less than every two years IAW ARTICLE XV Section 3 of the MSC Constitution.

 v.
-Reviews the MSC By-Laws as needed by no less than every two years.

-vi.
-Coordinates with Marketing and Website Chair and Secretary to publish and disseminate information relating to the MSC Constitution and By-Laws.
+Coordinates with Marketing and Website Chair and Secretary to publish and disseminate information relating to the MSC Constitution and By-Laws to the General Membership.

 SECTION 6: NOMINATING COMMITTEE